srwareham/VisaVisualize/examples/README.md

-To run any example, cd to the top level directory of the project.
-From there, type:
+From any working directory, type:

-    python -m examples.exampleName
+    python path/to/example.py

-where exampleName is the name of exampleName.py WITHOUT ".py"
+(relative paths work as well)